PrestaShop/docs/themes/smarty/smarty.rst

 [Note]
-Secyre by default. all html is escaped, use:
+With PrestaShop 1.7, we choose to be secure by default: all html is escaped, you do not have to explicitely escape variables anymore.
+See for instance:

 ..  code-block:: smarty

   {$variableWithHtml noscript}

 Helpers and modifier
 ======================

 {url}
 ---------------

-PrestaShop 1.7 introduce a new smarty helper to generate urls here are some examples.
+PrestaShop 1.7 introduces a new Smarty helper to generate ULRs.
-This will take care of SSL, domain, virtual and physical base uri,  params concat and of course url rewritting.
+This will take care of SSL, domain name, virtual and physical base URI, parameters concatenation, and of course URL rewritting.

-{url} use the Link class internatly
+{url} uses the Link class internally.

-[NOTE] for link to any controller without params, please see `$urls` dataset.
+[NOTE] To link to any controller without params, please see the `$urls` dataset.

-[warning] an instance of link is still passed to the templates for retrocompat' purpose since it was heavily used. it is not recommended to use
+[WARNING] An instance of link is still passed to the templates for retrocompatibility purposes, since it was heavily used.
+It is not recommended to use it.

+Here is an example:

 .. code-block:: smarty